IBM/ibm-satellite-storage/config-templates/redhat/odf-local/4.6/README.md

     Example output:
     ```
     NAME                 AGE   PHASE   EXTERNAL   CREATED AT             VERSION
-    ocs-storagecluster   72m   Ready              2021-02-10T06:00:20Z   4.7.0
+    ocs-storagecluster   72m   Ready              2021-02-10T06:00:20Z   4.6.0
     ```

-3. List the OCS pods that are installed and verify that the status is `Running`.
+3. List the ODF pods that are installed and verify that the status is `Running`.
     ```
     oc get pods -n openshift-storage
     ```